 - Game props and occasional boosted odds promotions.

-- Risk-free first bet for new customers.
+- Free bet for new customers.

 How to open an online sportsbook account